-At Ink Factory, we use the terms “Visual Note-Taking” and “Graphic Recording” interchangeably.
-There are two main ways to experience visual note-taking, which, in a few words, is real-time note taking that communicates information through hand drawn images and text.
-You can be the visual note-taker, the person taking notes and synthesizing information (for the benefit of yourself or others), or you can be an audience member, witnessing live visual note-taking.
-Both can be beneficial to a person’s ability to process, retain, and recall information, but how much can we really gain from live note-taking?
+At Ink Factory, we use the term “Visual Note-taking” to describe our work.
+We’re practiced in real-time notetaking using hand drawn images and text.
+There are two main ways to experience visual notetaking.
+First, you can be the visual note-taker.
+Secondly, you can be an audience member witnessing live visual notetaking.
+Both can be beneficial to a person’s ability to process, retain, and recall information, but how much can we really gain from live notetaking?

-Rather than being drawn left to right, like traditional notes, Graphic Recordings are developed and organized by making connections between content.
+Visual notes are not drawn left to right like traditional notes.
+They are developed by making connections between content.
 They use illustration as well as handwritten text to communicate information and represent concepts.
-This combination of clear, legible text and simple illustrations create simple bookmarks in the brain.
+This combination of text and simple illustrations create simple bookmarks in the brain.

 Visual information “has increased 400% in literature, 9900% on the internet, and 142% in newspapers.”
 (Zacks, 2002).
-The popularity of combining visuals with information can be attributed to the fact that they’re simply more engaging: researchers have found that color visuals increase a person’s willingness to read by 80 percent.
+Combining visuals with text is simply more engaging!
+Researchers have found that color visuals increase a person’s willingness to read by 80 percent.
 (Green, 1989).
 That’s probably because sixty five percent of people simply learn better visually (Yapton, 1998).

-Words are abstract and difficult for the brain to retain, but visuals are concrete and more easily remembered
+Words are difficult for the brain to retain.
+Visuals are concrete and more easily remembered.

-After all, people “remember 80 percent of what they see and do, 10 percent of what they hear, and 20 percent of what they read” (Lester, 2006).
-Words are abstract and difficult for the brain to retain, but visuals are concrete and more easily remembered –a concept in psychology called the Picture Superiority Effect.
+People “remember 80 percent of what they see, 10 percent of what they hear, and 20 percent of what they read” (Lester, 2006).
+Words are abstract and difficult for the brain to retain.
+Visuals are concrete and more easily remembered.
+This concept in psychology is called the Picture Superiority Effect.

-And we’re not just talking about an increase in short-term recall – visuals stick in our long-term memory, unlike text.
+We’re not just talking about an increase in short-term recall.
+Visuals stick in our long-term memory, unlike text.
 A study found that participants who viewed only text remembered 10 percent of what they read after three days.
-But those who viewed text paired with visuals remembered 65 percent of the information three days later (Medina, 2008).
+Those who viewed text paired with visuals remembered 65 percent of the information three days later (Medina, 2008).

 Our eyes are constantly looking for concepts to latch onto – and we are much better at finding concepts in visuals than in text (Trafton, 2014).
 In fact, the brain processes visuals 60,000 times faster than text (Semetko & Scammell, 2012).
-That means when visual notes are incorporated into a conference or meeting, most of the audience will be able to understand what’s being said more quickly.
+When visual notes are used in a conference or meeting, most of the audience will be able to quickly understand the content.

 Using visuals during meetings creates more ideas, creates better ideas, and increases recall

-Seeing content presented in a non-linear way can help audience members to more easily draw connections between information and concepts.
-Often, Graphic Recorders will intuitively draw physical connections (like arrows, lines, and paths) between related content, guiding the eye from point to point.
-“These sorts of visuals are effective in brainstorming,” says Martin Eppler, professor of media and communication management at University of St. Gallen, Switzerland.
+Seeing content presented in a visual way helps people to connect ideas.
+Often, visual note-takers will draw physical connections (like arrows, lines, and paths) between related content.
+This guides the viewer’s eye through the page.
+“These sorts of visuals are effective in brainstorming,” says Martin Eppler.
 “We’ve found in our experiments that using visuals during meetings creates more ideas, creates better ideas, and increases recall” (Averett, 2014).

-In a study on how people interpret instructions on medicine packaging, researchers found that “people following directions with text and illustrations do 323 percent better than people following directions without illustrations” (Levie & Lentz, 1982).
-When you realize how often you rely on visuals to process information already in your daily life, picking up a marker and creating your own visual language starts to make sense.
+One study explored the way people interpret instructions on medicine packaging.
+Researchers found that people following directions with text and illustrations did much better than those following text directions (Levie & Lentz, 1982).
+We often rely on visuals to process information, so picking up a marker and creating a visual language starts to make sense.

-Graphic recording is as accessible as traditional note taking– anyone can do it regardless of his or her drawing or lettering ability.
-Taking personal notes is intimidation free; no one else will see them, and they serve as comprehensive reference material that you can interpret with a quick glance upon revisiting.
+Visual notetaking is similar to traditional note taking– anyone can do it regardless of his or her drawing ability.
+Taking personal notes is easy.
+No one else will see them and they serve as great reference material..

-When you start taking visual notes, you go beyond merely regurgitating information, and instead process and reframe information in your own language
+When you start taking visual notes you start to process and reframe information in your own language

-When you start utilizing visual notes, you go beyond merely regurgitating information, and instead process and reframe information in your own language, which leads to better information retention.
+When you start utilizing visual notes, you start to process and reframe information in your own language.
+This leads to better information retention.

-In a study completed by Princeton and UCLA, professors discovered that students who took handwritten notes did significantly better on a factual recall and conceptual learning test than students who took notes by transcribing the lectures on their laptops (Herbert, 2014).
+In a study completed by Princeton and UCLA, professors discovered that students who took handwritten notes did better with memory recall than students who took notes with their laptops (Herbert, 2014).

 Research suggests that even the simple act of doodling can help assuage boredom, keeping the brain from entering a daydreaming or “idling mode,” which helps individuals stay focused during an otherwise stimulating activity (Schott, 2011).